Ngozi Ezike

-Ngozi Ogbunamiri Ezike, an internist and pediatrician, was the director of the Illinois Department of Public Health (IDPH) from January 2019 to March 2022.
+Ngozi Ogbunamiri Ezike is an American internist and pediatrician who was the first African-American woman director of the Illinois Department of Public Health (IDPH) and served from January 2019 to March 2022.
 In 2022, she was appointed CEO and President of the Sinai Chicago hospital system.

 Early life and education

-Ezike’s father was an emigrant from Nigeria who settled in Los Angeles.
+Ezike's father was an emigrant from Nigeria who settled in Los Angeles.
 He always dreamed of her becoming a doctor.

 Ezike graduated with honors from Harvard College with a concentration in chemistry before earning her medical degree from the University of California, San Diego and completed her internship and residency at Rush Medical Center.
 She also earned a management certificate from Harvard Business School.

 Ezike has an honorary Doctor of Community Health degree from Southern Illinois University Carbondale based on a recommendation that she “has been widely praised for her dedicated efforts as part of a leadership team within the State of Illinois to address the COVID-19 pandemic and its impact on the citizens of the Land of Lincoln.”

-Ezike is fluent in Spanish and French in addition to English, and also speaks some Swahili and Portuguese.
+Ezike is fluent in Igbo, Spanish and French in addition to English, and also speaks some Swahili and Portuguese.

 Career

 Ezike's professional career through early 2022 has been entirely based in Illinois.
-She provided inpatient care at John H. Stroger Jr. Hospital of Cook County in Chicago, was Medical Director at the Austin Health Center in Chicago’s West Side, and, until January 2020, Medical Director at the Cook County Juvenile Detention Center in Chicago, the largest single site juvenile detention facility in the country.
-She is an Assistant Professor of Pediatrics at Rush Medical Center in Chicago.
+She provided inpatient care at John H. Stroger Jr. Hospital of Cook County in Chicago, was medical director at the Austin Health Center in Chicago's West Side, and, until January 2020, medical director at the Cook County Juvenile Detention Center in Chicago, the largest single site juvenile detention facility in the country.
+She is an assistant professor of pediatrics at Rush Medical Center in Chicago.